-Can you rely on a person without a mobile phone, email address or any other device of our 21st century technology?
-This was the question Andrea and I asked ourselves when entering Zimbabwe through the Plumtree border and making our way towards Bulawayo, capital of Zimbabwe´s Matabeleland.
+Can you rely on a person without a mobile phone, email address, or any other device of our 21st-century technology?
+This was the question Andrea and I asked ourselves when entering Zimbabwe through the Plumtree border and making our way towards Bulawayo, the capital of Zimbabwe´s Matabeleland.

 Coming into Matopos is like landing on a different planet.
 It is an absolutely magical landscape composed of granite hills, called “kopjes“, huge monoliths called “whalebacks” and soft, golden plains in between, dotted with acacia trees.

 There are rivers, little dams, and lakes.
 Matopos is a national park of a different kind – one doesn’t come here for the animals, but for something much more intriguing than that – marks of Southern Africa´s first ancient inhabitants.